project-chip/certification-tool-cli/README.md

 ## Setup

-1. Open terminal in the root folder `poetry install`
+1. Open terminal in the root folder and run the command `./scripts/th_cli_install.sh`
-2. Change the url in config.json
+2. Change the url in config.json as required:

 ```json
     "hostname" : "192.168.x.x" //Change this to your Raspberry Pi IP address/localhost for local development
 ```

-3. Run `./cli.sh --help` to check available commands
+3. Run `th-cli --help` to check available commands

 ## Commands